 - Play a few games of Don’t Break the Ice

-I hope that we have inspired you to travel around the world during your staycation at home.
+I hope that we have inspired you to attempt some adventures in learning at home by “traveling” around the world.
 If you are looking for more great activities to have in your home, be sure to check out these great adventures to have in your own home.

-Travel Around The World With These Fun Stay At Home Activities
+Adventures In Learning: Travel Around The World At Home